thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 The presence of this parameter indicates that a service can act as an oblivious target and has an oblivious gateway that can provide access to the target.

-This document also defines a way to fetch an oblivious gateway's location and key configuration from the oblivious target ({{config-fetch}}).
+The client learns the URI to use for the oblivious gateway using a well-known URI {{!WELLKNOWN=RFC8615}}, "oblivious-gateway", which is accessed on the oblivious target ({{gateway-location}}).

-This document also defines a well-known URI {{!RFC8615}}, "oblivious-gateway", that can be used to look up a gateway URI and the gateway's key configuration, based on the oblivious target.
+This document also defines a way to fetch an oblivious gateway's key configuration from the oblivious gateway ({{config-fetch}}).

 This mechanism does not aid in the discovery of oblivious relays;
 relay configuration is out of scope for this document.